-The third section of the book presents a series of elective intellectual affinities between Landauer and a few of his contemporaries.
-In her article entitled Gustav Landauer and Simone Weil’s politics of the ascesis, Cristina Basili aims at establishing an innovative dialogue between Gustav Landauer and Simone Weil.
-She discovers striking similarities between these two eccentric thinkers, who have received until now little scholarly attention.
-Relying on the affinities between the biographical and intellectual paths of the two atypical thinkers, Basili then unearths the mystical tension that animates both Landauer’s and Weil’s anarchism beyond classical and even socialist political categories, leading the anarchist subject to a form of self-annihilation combined with a renewed care for the other and the world.
-Moreover, Basili shows that both share a challenging conception of political activity that aims to create a spirit of communality and a radical conversion of the relationship between the human beings.
-Landauer and Weil imagine a society whose center are the needs of the soul, and therefore invite us to renew our understanding of politics and to widen our political imagination in a way mixing religion, poetics and science.
+The third section of the book presents a series of elective intellectual affinities between Landauer and some of his contemporaries.
+In her article entitled “Gustav Landauer and Simone Weil’s Politics of the Ascesis,” Cristina Basili aims at establishing an innovative dialogue between Gustav Landauer and Simone Weil.
+She discovers striking similarities between these two eccentric thinkers, both of whom have until now received little scholarly attention.
+Based on the affinities between their biographical and intellectual paths, Basili unearths the mystical tension that animates both Landauer’s and Weil’s anarchism beyond classical and even socialist political categories, leading the anarchist subject to a form of self-annihilation combined with a renewed care for the other and the world.
+Moreover, Basili shows that both share a challenging conception of political activity that aims to create a spirit of communality and a radical conversion of the relationship between human beings.
+Landauer and Weil imagine a society at the center of which stand the needs of the soul, and therefore invite us to renew our understanding of politics and to widen our political imagination in encompassing religion, poetics and science.
 According to the author, the interest of Landauer’s and Weil’s antipolitical theories lies in their “resemantization of the traditional political language and concepts, especially a community based on reciprocity, respect and cooperation.”

-The next essay by Abraham Rubin titled The German-Jewish Legacy beyond Jewish Peoplehood deploys and studies the intense dialogue between Landauer and the Jewish thinker and poetess Margarete Susman.
-In this contribution Rubin demonstrates how the questions of philosophy, culture, and religion that had first emerged in their epistolary exchange, materialize and metamorphose in Susman’s mature philosophical writings, especially in her original understanding of the idea of nation as well as of the oft-debated nexus of Jewishness and anarchism.
-Rubin considers Susman’s account of the nation-as-name, seen as a task to be fulfilled, is a “direct tribute to Gustav Landauer’s rendering of Zion as a metaphor for the Jews’ diasporic mission.”
-In addition, the author shows how her “dispersionist and nonfoundational vision of the German-Jewish legacy” could be interpreted as an acknowledging of the multiple identities, in line with Landauer’s concept of hybridity.
-Far from seeing Landauer’s political defeat as a proof that his ideas were no match for reality, Susman sought to articulate post-mortem the political relevance of her friend’s antipolitics.
+The next essay by Abraham Rubin entitled “The German-Jewish Legacy beyond Jewish Peoplehood” examines the extensive dialogue between Landauer and the Jewish thinker and poetess Margarete Susman and its implications.
+Rubin demonstrates how the questions of philosophy, culture, and religion that first emerged in their epistolary exchange materialize and metamorphose in Susman’s mature philosophical writings, especially in her original understanding of the idea of nation as well as of the oft-debated nexus of Jewishness and anarchism.
+Rubin considers Susman’s account of the nation-as-name, seen as a task to be fulfilled, as a “direct tribute to Gustav Landauer’s rendering of Zion as a metaphor for the Jews’ diasporic mission.”
+In addition, the author shows how her “dispersionist and nonfoundational vision of the German-Jewish legacy” could be interpreted as an acknowledgment of the notion of multiple identities, in line with Landauer’s concept of hybridity.
+Far from seeing Landauer’s political defeat as proof that his ideas were no match for reality, Susman sought to articulate post-mortem the political relevance of her friend’s antipolitics.